zolmkoz/WebBookStore/README.md

 <h1 align="center">Welcome to FPTBook  👋</h1>

-E-commerce web application specializing in selling books of FPTBooks bookstore system
+E-commerce web application specialized in selling books of FPTBooks bookstore system.
+Project work is still on the learning level, created by students.
+Incomplete.
 <br>

 ## 🛰 Sitemap